 And you’re done…

-We know it’s not the most interesting of subjects, but follow the above advice and it should mean your car is more enjoyable to drive.
-Besides, a shiny new car will see those first 1,000 miles fly by…
+Follow the above advice and it should mean your car is even more enjoyable to drive.
+Besides, a shiny new car will see those first 1,000 miles fly by.

-If you’ve yet to take delivery of a brand-new car, you can check out thousands of personal lease deals here.
+If you’ve yet to take delivery of a brand new car, you can check out thousands of car leasing deals here.